feathr-ai/feathr/docs/quickstart_local_sandbox.md

 ### Prerequisites

 Make sure Docker is installed on your machine.
-You can find official installation guide [here]. (https://docs.docker.com/get-docker/#supported-platforms).
+You can find official installation guide [here](https://docs.docker.com/get-docker/#supported-platforms).
 To make sure Docker is successfully installed on your machine, run a test container as follows:

 ```bash
 docker run hello-world